 - · Monitoring Hypotheses/Questions

-- Data Integration/Access/Quality Assurance
+- · Data Integration/Access/Quality Assurance

 - · Governance

 - Cost Savings

 - · Coordination With Other Programs

-These ad-hoc workgroups should be integrated into a broader approach for addressing the overall scope of
+These initial topics should be integrated into a broader approach for addressing the overall scope of

-- I. Develop the goals, objectives and strategy for the Delta RMP, - II.
-Develop options for the structure and administration of the RMP, and - III.
-Future Steps
+- I. Developing the goals, objectives and strategy for the Delta RMP, and - II.
+Developing options for the structure and administration of the RMP